 X7 is available with a 2x or 3x crankset.

-Equivalent to Shimano SLX, X9 is the workhorse groupset of SRAM’s range.
-Nearly all the performance features are present at this level, with slightly cheaper construction methods and materials keeping prices down, but the weight is higherBikeRadar
+Equivalent to Shimano SLX, X9 was the workhorse groupset of SRAM’s range.
+Nearly all the performance features were present at this level, with slightly cheaper construction methods and materials keeping prices down, but the weight was higher.

-The X9 group is a durable, trail-worthy 10-speed group available in 2x and 3x configurations.
+The X9 group was a durable, trail-worthy 10-speed group available in 2x and 3x configurations.

-There’s more use of aluminum versus plastic on the shifters and derailleurs and the X9 crankset features hollow crankarms to save weight.
+There was more use of aluminium versus plastic on the shifters and derailleurs, and the X9 crankset featured hollow crankarms to save weight.

 SRAM NX is the most affordable of SRAM’s 1×11 groups.
 This group features SRAM’s narrow/wide X-Sync chainring and a wide range 11-42t cassette.